johncchampion/ontapclustersetuprestansible/README.md

 ### Workflow
 1. Verify vars file settings before running tasks
-2. Ping the cluster IP address - if reachable the task will stop
+2. Ping the cluster IP address - if reachable the task will stop (assumes cluster exists)
-3. Ping each specified node - if NOT reachalbe the task will stop
+3. Ping each specified node - if NOT reachable the task will stop
 4. If a 2-node cluster, get the cluster interface IP addresses from node 1
 5. Create the cluster - uses templates to build the URL and the JSON body (jinja2)
 6. Monitor the job until success or failure